JosiePark/JosiePark.github.io/_pages/cv.md

 Work experience
 ======

-* November 2015 - Present: Data Science Consultant, Altius
+* November 2019 - Present: Data Science Consultant, Altius, London, UK
   * NLP project analysing and summarising consultation response data}
     * Cleaning and processing text using the python nltk and SpaCy packages.
     * Developing a topic model and a sentiment analysis model.